samuraiii/xrdtools/README.md

 This can saturate connection pool in one instance on 6 core source machine.

-Please temporarly adjust `MaxSessions`  in `/etc/ssh/sshd_config` to something bigger than number of connections you are going to use durting the drain.
+Please temporarly adjust `MaxSessions`  in `/etc/ssh/sshd_config` to something bigger than number of connections you are going to use during the drain.